After Wisdom Tooth Removal

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.

-If you are taking any pain killers that were prescribed to you by Dr. Miremadi that contain narcotics (hydrocodone (Vicodin), Tylenol with codeine (Tylenol #3) etc…, you should not be driving, operating any machinery or exercising.
+If you are taking any pain killers that were prescribed to you by Drs.
+Miremadi and Hong that contain narcotics (hydrocodone (Vicodin), Tylenol with codeine (Tylenol #3) etc…, you should not be driving, operating any machinery or exercising.